GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
 >
-> ~ *Ted Nelson*
+> ~ *Laurence J. Peter*

 ---
 ## 🏎 Quick Facts